Other Voices, Other Blues

-Other Voices, Other Blues is a double album by jazz composer, bandleader and keyboardist Sun Ra and his Quartet recorded in Italy in 1978 and originally released on the Italian Horo label.
+Other Voices, Other Blues is a double album by jazz composer, bandleader and keyboardist Sun Ra and his Quartet, recorded in Italy in 1978 and originally released on the Italian Horo label.

 Reception

-The Allmusic review by Sean Westergaard awarded the album 4 stars stating "This is really a great setting to hear what these guys can do as soloists, with the easy-to-follow changes of the blues and stripped-down ensemble.
+The AllMusic review by Sean Westergaard stated, "This is really a great setting to hear what these guys can do as soloists, with the easy-to-follow changes of the blues and stripped-down ensemble.
 Luqman Ali's drumming is the anchor, and everyone gets plenty of solo space.
 Fans of John Gilmore should surely seek this out, but Michael Ray and Sun Ra are also simply fantastic".